— The beginning of madness

 - Food as Bribe: Scratchfever will do anything for salted fish.

 - Foreshadowing: The world itself reacts badly to any jokes about Mankrik's wife.
 Some of the "players" on the forums correctly guessed the significance of this.
 There is also an earlier bit wherein Ted attempts to access the Help files, and instead gets a mangled wall of text with "Help me find Mankrik's Wife" hidden in the broken sentences.

 - Hearing Voices: Every Player Character who winds up in the Dark World.
-From a meta point of view, this is because You Awaken In Razor Hill was a collaborative forum-based game where the PC was "played" by hundreds of different people.
+From a meta point of view, this is because this was a collaborative forum-based game where the PC was "played" by hundreds of different people.

 - Hell Is That Noise: Scr@pe

 - An interesting variation, because the story is in second person, you as the audience is the main character hearing the sounds.

 - Also features cloth rustling sounds, things in the dark, and various other stock Horror movie sound effects.
 Constantly.
 Until right at the end.
 The Narrator actually comments at that point that this is the first time it's ever been completely silent since you woke up in Razor Hill.
 Meaning the sounds were so constant, you mentally tuned them out to the point where you don't realize they were still there until they are gone.